 - 3. Connect the pipeline port, the center 1/4" tubing connector of the odorant discharge manifold to the pipeline connection using a dielectric union, figure 19. - 4.
 Connect the regulated actuation gas source, of 75 psi (5.17 Bar) supplied by the NJEX system owner, to the NJEX gas filter inlet fitting using a dielectric union, figure 19. - For pipeline pressures less than 200 psig a single cut regulator (Fisher 67 YZ P/N #A3-0042 or similar) adjustable to provide 75 psig to the linlet gas filter on the NJEX enclosure should be acceptable. - P/L pressure above 200 psig need a dual cut regulation provess: - 1.
 Intall the primary regulator on the pipeline (Fisher 1301 YZ P/N A3-0274 or similar), and adjust it to provide 150 Psi to the secondary regulator. - 2.
-Intall the scecondary regulator at the inlet gas filter on the back of the NJEX enclosure (Fisher 67 YZ P/N A3-0042 or similar), and adjust it to provide 75 psig to the NJEX system should be acceptable. - 3.3/8" Stainless Steel tubing shuld be used between the two regulators.
+Intall the scecondary regulator at the inlet gas filter on the back of the NJEX enclosure (Fisher 67 YZ P/N A3-0042 or similar), and adjust it to provide 75 psig to the NJEX system should be acceptable. - 3.3/8" Stainless Steel tubing shuld be used between the two regulators. - Dual pump enclosures, may require larger tubing between the regulators, and the secondary regulator may need to have a larger orifice (Fisher 64 or simiar) if both pumps run simultaneously.

-Note: In applications where the actuation gas supply has a high water content and/or a low hydrocarbon dew point, additional actuation gas filtration or heating of the 6300G system may be necessary.
-Bottled nitrogen can also be used during cold operating conditions to avoid condensation in the actuation gas supply line.
-Also, an actuation gas source pressure of 75 psi (5.17 Bar) should be adequate in most installations.
+Note: In applications where the actuation gas supply has high water content and /or a low hydrocarbon dew point, additional actuation gas filtration or heating of the 7300G system may be necessary.
+Bottled nitrogen can also be used during cold operating conditions to avoid condensatioin in the actualtion gas supply line.
+Also an actuation gas source pressure of 75 psi (5.17 Bar) should be adequate in most installations.

-- 5. Connect the pipeline port of the odorant discharge manifold to the pipeline connection using a dielec tric union and check valve, figure 19. - 6.
-If a heater option was specified with this odorizer,
+5. Connect the pipeline port of the odorant discarge manifold to the pipeline connection using a dielectric union and check valve, figure 19.

-120/240 VAC electricity refer to the heater wiring diagram, page 106 should be connected to the electrical inlet located on the lower side of the enclosure using 1/2" conduit and appropriate pack off.
+6. If a heater option was specified with this odorizer, 120/240 VAC electricity refer to the heater wiring diagram, page 106, should be connected to the electrical inlet located on the lower side of the enclosure using 1/2" conduit and appropriate pack off.
 Power requirements for the heater are 1.67A for the 120VAC heater, and .833A for the 240VAC heater.
 Each heater is a thermostatically controlled 200Watt unit, figure 20.
 Dual unit enclosures may have dual heater elements.
-Values provided ar per heater element.
+Values provided are per heater element.